Putney Old Burial Ground: History

 The cemetery was established in 1763 on land donated by Revd Roger Pettiward, to provide additional burial space for St Mary's Church.
 The cemetery closed for burials in 1854 and was converted for use as a public garden which opened in 1886.
 In 2005 refurbishment work was carried out on railings, seats and paths, in 2008 Wandsworth Borough Council ran a £43,000 project to restore some of the 18th century tombs.

 Features and notable burials

-The gates and fence at the park entrance are original and made of iron and there is a small mortuary buildling.
+The gates and fence at the park entrance are original and made of iron and there is a small mortuary building.

 The 18th century tombs include four which are Grade II listed: the table tomb at the park entrance, the tomb of archaeologist Robert Wood (1717–1771), merchant banker Stratford Canning (1744–1787) and Joseph Lucas (c.
 1758–1833).

 There are also the graves of 18th century novelist Harriet Thomson (c.
 1719–1787) made of coade stone, the grave of William Leader (1767–1828), whose son John Temple Leader gave land for Leader's Gardens park elsewhere in Putney, and the grave of the Rev. Richard St. Aubyn (1807–1849) who was son of Sir John St Aubyn.